 Effective credentialing, quality improvement, peer review, and consideration of the qualifications of Medical Staff members and applicants to perform specific procedures must be based on free, candid, and confidential discussions.
 Practitioners and others who participate in credentialing, quality improvement, and peer review activities may assume that confidentiality will be preserved and maintained, unless in conflict with applicable state law.
-Any breach of confidentiality by members of the CW or memberof an ad hoc task force any person when participating in activities related to credentialing, quality assurance, peer review, or qualifications of individuals for Medical Staff membership and privileges, is outside the appropriate standard of conduct for this Medical Staff or the AHP Staff.
+Any breach of confidentiality by any person when participating in activities related to credentialing, quality assurance, peer review, or qualifications of individuals for Medical Staff membership and privileges, is outside the appropriate standard of conduct for this Medical Staff or the AHP Staff.